Mathnerd314/stroscot/docs/Types.rst

 Type synthesis
 ==============

 If types are hard, type synthesis is harder.
-There's the `sub <https://github.com/stedolan/fyp>`__\ `typing <https://github.com/stedolan/mlsub>`__ stuff which actually has some pretty powerful type synthesis, better than Hindley-Milner.
+There's the `sub <https://github.com/stedolan/fyp>`__\ `typing <https://github.com/stedolan/mlsub>`__ stuff which actually has some pretty powerful type synthesis, better (and slower) than Hindley-Milner.
 But `dependent <https://github.com/UlfNorell/insane/>`__
 `circular <https://github.com/gelisam/circular-sig>`__ dependent types will presumably ruin all the fun and require type signatures.
-However, `bidirectional type checking <https://www.cl.cam.ac.uk/~nk480/bidir-survey.pdf>`__ should be able to minimize the amount of signatures required.
+However, bidirectional type checking :cite:`dunfieldBidirectionalTyping2019` should be able to minimize the amount of signatures required.

 Condition checking
 ==================

 There's some interesting `work <http://mmjb.github.io/T2/>`__ I found on termination checking by Microsoft, called `TERMINATOR <https://web.archive.org/web/20131005142732/http://research.microsoft.com:80/en-us/um/cambridge/projects/terminator/papers.htm>`__.
 There's an interesting representation of terms as sets, which ends up mapping out all the paths through the program, and then identifying termination is fairly easy.
-But since you can check all these conditions it's a very powerful analysis that can also check buffer overflows and array bounds and `resource use <https://arxiv.org/abs/1907.10096>`__ and things of that nature.
+But since you can check all these conditions it's a very powerful analysis that can also check buffer overflows and array bounds and resource use :cite:`albertResourceAnalysisDriven2019` and things of that nature.
 I'm not sure how to integrate it into a type system but we'll figure it out.

 Terminology
 ===========